-Minor dress code violations, such as untucked shirts, will result in a verbal warning and will be considered a Level 1 misbehavior (FYI).
+Minor dress code violations, such as a sweatshirt without a logo, will result in a verbal warning and will be considered a Level 1 misbehavior (FYI).
 Failure to follow repeated requests for compliance might be considered insubordination and coded as a Level 2 offense.